 Checking Glucose Levels

 In the diabetes care plan, you can see your child’s healthy glucose range.
 The goal is to keep sugars in this range as much as possible.

 Daily, you and your child will check glucose levels.
 Kids and teens do this using a blood glucose meter or a continuous glucose monitor (CGM).
-If your child uses a blood glucose meter, they’ll check their blood sugar about four times each day.
+If your child uses a blood glucose meter and is on insulin, they’ll check their blood sugar about four times each day.
 If they wear a CGM, it will automatically measure sugar levels day and night.

 A few times a year, your child will have a test called glycosylated hemoglobin (hemoglobin A1c or HbA1c).
 This blood test tells your child’s average blood glucose levels over the past 3 months.
 The goal is an A1c of 7% or lower.

 The care team will look at your child’s glucose levels to see how well the care plan is working and make changes if needed.

 - Keeping Track of Your Blood Sugar